 Eaton has a substantial number of suppliers globally that span across our five business segments.
 Our supply chain is multi-tiered and the raw materials, parts and services that we purchase are varied and are sourced from more than 50,000 suppliers across the globe supporting Eaton’s segment businesses.
 Eaton actively seeks to do business with suppliers that are industry leaders, strategic partners and financially stable, and share Eaton’s focus on doing business responsibly.

 At Eaton, we consider how we achieve our results an important measure of success.
-Doing Business Right is at the core of the Eaton brand.
+Doing business right is at the core of the Eaton brand.
 Eaton’s success as a high performance company is tied directly to our long-standing commitment to the highest ethical standards.
-An important part of this commitment is ensuring that Eaton’s suppliers and supply chain do not use slave labor or engage in human trafficking.
-Several Key governance processes and supporting policies guide our actions accordingly.
+An important part of this commitment is ensuring that Eaton’s suppliers and supply chain do not use slave labour or engage in human trafficking.
+Several key governance processes and supporting policies guide our actions accordingly.

 Eaton’s Code of Ethics establishes respect for human rights as a fundamental Eaton principle, and one that both Eaton employees and suppliers are required to honor.
-Eaton’s Ethics Guide specifically prohibits Eaton suppliers from using forced labor of any kind.
-To demonstrate that Eaton’s ethics standards are both current and at the highest level, Eaton established an office to oversee and manage its ethics and compliance program.
-The office is under the direction of the Senior Vice President, Global Ethics and Compliance, with ultimate oversight by the Governance Committee of the Board of Directors.
+Eaton’s Ethics Guide specifically prohibits Eaton suppliers from using forced labour of any kind.
+To demonstrate that Eaton’s ethics standards are both current and at the highest level, Eaton established an office to oversee and manage its ethics and compliance programme.
+The office is under the direction of the senior vice-president of global ethics and compliance, with ultimate oversight by the governance committee of the board of directors.

-Eaton’s Supplier Code of Conduct sets forth minimum workplace standards and business practices that are expected of any Supplier doing business with Eaton, consistent with our company’s values as documented in Eaton’s Code of Ethics.
-These requirements are applicable to suppliers of Eaton and their affiliates and subsidiaries globally and include prohibitions on the use of forced labor, slavery and human trafficking.
-Eaton suppliers are required to adhere to and certify compliance with the Supplier Code.
+Eaton’s Supplier Code of Conduct sets forth minimum workplace standards and business practices that are expected of any supplier doing business with Eaton, consistent with our company’s values as documented in Eaton’s Code of Ethics.
+These requirements are applicable to suppliers of Eaton and their affiliates and subsidiaries globally and include prohibitions on the use of forced labour, slavery and human trafficking.
+Eaton suppliers are required to adhere to and certify compliance with the supplier code.

 Eaton’s Code of Ethics and Supplier Code of Conduct are integrated into policies, procedures and plans to ensure awareness and understanding of requirements.
-Implementation responsibilities are further addressed in various plans and guidance resources such as the Eaton Ethics Guide, Eaton Supplier Excellence Manual, and in the case of relevant US government contracting requirements, through a Trafficking in Persons - Compliance Plan, in accordance with Federal Acquisition Regulation human trafficking related requirements.
+Implementation responsibilities are further addressed in various plans and guidance resources such as the Eaton Ethics Guide, the Eaton Supplier Excellence Manual and in the case of relevant US government contracting requirements, through a ‘trafficking in persons’ compliance plan in accordance with federal acquisition regulations on human trafficking related requirements.